fbpx

 11 Pretty Awesome Things to Do in Fairbanks: Riverboat Discovery

-While it all sounds great, the trip is fairly expensive.
+While it all sounds great, the trip is relatively expensive.
 We could only budget one cruise on our Alaska trip and chose to take the more expensive - but longer and very different - Kenai Fjords cruise.
-However, I had to include the Riverboat Discovery cruise in this list of things to do in Fairbanks because it does sound pretty awesome and do they have fantastic reviews.

 #7 Running Reindeer Ranch